Bike helmet size chart and how to measure for a bike helmet

 Adult helmets are measured around the circumference of the head.
 We will explain how to do this later in this article.
 Most brands generally size small to large, but some go extra small and extra large.

-It’s good to remember that you typically also have a large amount of adjustment to play with when it comes to each helmet in case you are in between sizing.
 For example, if you are between a small and medium they will often both adjust to where you need to be.

 Children's bike helmet size chart